The Villa Curonia

-Dodge introduced Loy to many modernist friends, including Carl Van Vechten, Gertrude Stein, John Reed, and Alice B. Toklas.
-Dodge and Loy would vacation together after Haweis left Florence (see Italian Retreats).
+In the early 1910s, Dodge introduced Loy to many modernist friends, including Carl Van Vechten, Gertrude Stein, John Reed, and Alice B. Toklas.
+Dodge and Loy would vacation together (along with Van Vechten and others) after Haweis left Florence (see Italian Retreats).
 Their letters across the Atlantic during the teens, as Dodge temporarily returned to New York, included news of the feminist movement in America and Loy’s response, a draft of her 1914 “Feminist Manifesto.”

 Currently a tidy beige structure decorated with bold geometric frescoes, the House of Galileo sports a commemorative plaque.